Pirot

 Pirot (Пирот) is a city and the administrative center of the Pirot District in southeastern Serbia.
-According to 2011 census, the urban area of the city has a population of 38,785, while the population of the city administrative area has 57,928 inhabitants.
+According to 2022 census, the urban area of the city has a population of 34,942, while the population of the city administrative area has 49,601 inhabitants.

 The city has rich geographical features, including the mountains of Stara Planina, Vlaška Planina, Belava, Suva Planina; rivers which flow through the town, including Nišava, Jerma, Rasnička Reka, Temštica and the Visočica; and four lakes, the Zavoj Lake, Berovacko Lake, Krupac Lake and Sukovo Lake.

 It also has a rich culture, with notable Orthodox church buildings, including the Church of St. Petka, and the monastery of St. Georges and St. John the Theologian from the late 14th century, both of which display an example of medieval architecture.
 Pirot is known for its traditional woven carpet, the Pirot carpet (Pirot ćilim).

 Geography

 The municipality of Pirot covers an area of 1235 km², with over seventy settlements, including the city of Pirot.
 According to the 2002 census report, in the municipality of Pirot lived 63791 residents.
 Around 45,000 people live in the city itself and about 22,000 people live in the villages around the city.

 The river Nišava divides the Pirot into two districts: Tijabara and Pazar.

 Pirot has several mountains in the vicinity, including Stara Planina, Vlaška planina, Belava, and Suva Planina.

 The following rivers flow through Pirot: the Nišava, Jerma, Rasnička Reka, Temštica, and Visočica.
 Pirot also has four lakes: Lake Zavoj, Lake Berovacko, Lake Krupac, and Lake Sukov.

-Pirot has a humid subtropical climate (Köppen climate classification: Cfa) with hot summers and cold winters.
+Pirot has a Temperate oceanic climate (Köppen climate classification: Cfb) with warm summers and cold winters.